 Value

-Returns a list containing:
+Returns an object of class est_block_error, with a list containing:

 Details

-Consider a large finite population that comprises of \(N\) individuals, and two duplicate-free data sources: a register and a file.
+Consider a large finite population that comprises of \(N\) individuals, and two duplicate-free data sources:

 Assume that the register has no undercoverage,

-i.e. each record from the file corresponds to exactly one record from the same individual in the register.
+i.e., each record from the file corresponds to exactly one record from the same individual in the register.

 Let \(n_i\) denote the number of register records which form an accepted (by the blocking criteria) pair with

-record \(i\) on the file.
-Assume that:
+Let \(v_i\) denote record \(i\) from the file.

 two matched records are neighbours with a probability that is bounded away from \(0\) regardless of \(N\),